bleunguts/bleunguts/portfolio2013.md

 _ **Methodology** _ **:** Scrum plugin for TFS, TFS Team Explorer, TDD

-_ **Description** _ **:** IGT specializes in the design, manufacturing, distribution and sales of computerized slot gaming machines.
+_ **Description** _ **:** IGT specializes in the design, manufacturing, distribution and sales of FOBT slot gaming terminals.
 This role involved Greenfield development of a new CVT gaming system which manages an enterprise of FOBT betting terminals (C# server, C++ transport layer, .NET 3.5)

 _ **Projects** _ **:**